Fishing rod: Modern design

-In theory, an ideal rod should gradually taper from butt to tip, be tight in all its joints (if any), and have a smooth, progressive taper, without 'dead spots'.
-Modern design and fabrication techniques, along with advanced materials such as graphite, boron, magnesium alloy and fiberglass composites as well as stainless steel (see Emmrod) – have allowed rod makers to tailor both the shape and action of fishing rods for greater casting distance, accuracy, and fish-fighting qualities.
-Today, fishing rods are identified by their weight (meaning the weight of line or lure required to flex a fully loaded rod) and action (describing the speed with which the rod returns to its neutral position).
+In theory, an ideal rod should gradually taper from butt to tip, be tight in all its joints (if any), and have a smooth, progressive taper without 'dead spots'.
+Modern design and fabrication techniques, along with advanced materials such as graphite, boron, magnesium alloy and fiberglass composites, as well as stainless steel (see Emmrod), have allowed rod makers to tailor the shape and action of fishing rods for casting distance, accuracy, and fish-fighting qualities.
+Fishing rods are commonly identified by their weight (the weight of line or lure required to flex a fully loaded rod) and action (the speed with which the rod returns to its neutral position).

-Generally there are three types of rods used today graphite, fiberglass, and bamboo rods.
-Bamboo rods are the heaviest of the three, but people still use it for its feel.
-Fiberglass rods are the heaviest of the new chemically made material rods.
-They are mostly popular with the new and young anglers, as well as anglers who cannot afford the generally more expensive graphite rods.
-They are more commonly found among those anglers that fish in rugged areas such as on rocks or piers where knocking the rod on hard objects is a greater possibility.
-This may potentially cause breakage, making a fiberglass rod preferable for some anglers due to its higher durability and affordability compared to graphite rods.
-Today's most popular rod tends to be graphite for its light weight characteristics and its ability to allow for further and more accurate cast.
-Graphite rods tend to be more sensitive, allowing the user to feel bites from fish easier.
+Generally, three types of rods are widely used: graphite, fiberglass, and bamboo.
+Bamboo rods are typically the heaviest of the three, but they remain in use for their feel.
+Fiberglass rods are generally heavier than graphite rods and are often used by anglers seeking lower-cost equipment or greater durability, particularly in rugged settings such as rocks or piers where rods may be knocked against hard surfaces.
+Graphite rods are lighter and tend to be more sensitive, allowing the user to detect bites more easily.

 Modern fishing rods retain cork as a common material for grips.
-Cork is light, durable, and keeps warm.
+Cork is light, durable, and retains warmth.
 EVA foam and carbon fiber grips are also used.
-Reel seats are often of graphite-reinforced plastic, aluminium, or wood.
-Guides are available in steel and titanium with a wide variety of high-tech ceramic and metal alloy inserts replacing the classic agate inserts of earlier rods.
+Reel seats are often made of graphite-reinforced plastic, aluminium, or wood.
+Guides are available in steel and titanium, with a wide variety of ceramic and metal alloy inserts replacing the agate inserts used on earlier rods.

 Back- or butt-rests can also be used with modern fishing rods to make it easier to fight large game fish.
-These are fork-like supports that help keep the rod in position, providing leverage and counteracting tensions caused by a caught fish.
+These are fork-like supports that help keep the rod in position, providing leverage and counteracting tension caused by a hooked fish.